Create a lab in Azure DevTest Labs

 - Sign in to the Azure portal.

 From the main menu on the left side, select All Services (at the top of the list).
+Select * (star) next to DevTest Labs in the DEVOPS section.
+This action adds DevTest Labs to the left navigational menu so that you can access it easily the next time.

-- Enter a Lab Name for the new lab.
+- Enter a name for the lab.

 - Select the Subscription to associate with the lab.

-- Select a Location in which to store the lab.
+- Select a location in which to store the lab.

 - Select Auto-shutdown to specify if you want to enable - and define the parameters for - the automatic shutting down of all the lab's VMs.
 The auto-shutdown feature is mainly a cost-saving feature whereby you can specify when you want the VM to automatically be shut down.
 You can change auto-shutdown settings after creating the lab by following the steps outlined in the article Manage all policies for a lab in Azure DevTest Labs.